EEN421/EEN421.github.io/_posts/PowerBI & Log Analytics Workspace.md

 <br/><br/>

 # Re-run our report with 1-click!
 -	Save your PowerBI report to easily generate again next quarter.
+As long as you're signed into PowerBI with an account that has sufficient privileges to read from your workspace next quarter, that's all there is to it!

 <br/><br/>